 Unravelling the mysteries of deep space, one fast radio burst at a time

-In the earlier years of the space age, then US ambassador to the UN, Adlai Stevenson, proclaimed: “We can never again be a squabbling band of nations before the awful majesty of outer space”.
+In the earlier years of the space age, then US ambassador to the UN, Adlai Stevenson, had once proclaimed: “We can never again be a squabbling band of nations before the awful majesty of outer space”.

 Although his optimistic vision hasn’t fully materialized as of yet, humankind is unraveling the secrets of the cosmos on a daily basis, exponentially learning more with each new technological innovation, each new understanding and each new discovery.